cyanel-it/tp-api/README.md

 # Step 1: Think the API

-Existing API of New York Museum has several endpoints we can use to create a search engine.
+To build the hub, we use one API first, the Metropolitan museum of Art.
+This API has several endpoints we can use to create a search engine.
 At least two steps are mandatory:

 - make a GET operation on "search" to get a list of objects ID (https://metmuseum.github.io/#search)
 - make several GET operation on "objects/[objectID]" with each ID in search result (https://metmuseum.github.io/#object)

 ## Your Goal

-Make a proposal for a new API which is able to make a search in one request.
-You have to get some considerations into account:
+Make a proposal for a new API which is able to make a search with only one request.
+Some considerations:

+- request must have a parameter to identify the museum (a code or unique id)
-- the request must have parameters to limit the number of result and browse into result (offest and limit)
+- request must have parameters to limit the number of result and browse into result pages (offest and limit)
-- plan a standard response format
+- response should be the same, whatever your API result is
-- plan also an error response format if parameters are wrong
+- response should contains error if something goes wrong

 # Step 2: Design the API with Swagger